siberianfox/g2wiki/Text-Mode.md

 **Note: The initial status messages returned on bootup will be in JSON format, regardless of the mode set in order to not break JSON parsers during the startup sequence.**

+***
 **The rest of this page covers things that are common to both text and JSON operation.**

 ## Names and Tokens
 Names are short mnemonic tokens that can be 1 to 5 characters in length.
 Axis and motor tokens are typically 3 characters including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 5 characters.

 Tokens are case insensitive and can only contain alphanumeric characters.
-See [TinyG Configuration](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration) for a complete list of the tokens used for settings.
+See [G2 Configuration](Configuration-for-Firmware-Version-0.98) for a complete list of the tokens used for settings.
 Some examples are provided below:

 	Token | as Text | as JSON | Description
 	------|---------|---------|--------------